SpongePowered/SpongeDocs/source/faq.rst

 -  :doc:`/contributing`

 We apologise to anyone who did not receive a reply to earlier rounds of applications.
-The number of sumbissions was overwhelming, thank you all!
+The number of sumbissions was overwhelming.
+Thank you all!